 Did the police charge you with a possession of marijuana offense?
 You came to the right place for help and for answers.

-In this article, our California marijuana attorneys1 provided detailed answers to the most frequently asked questions about Health and Safety Code 11357 HS California’s possession of marijuana law:
+In this article, our California marijuana attorneys1 provided detailed answers to the most frequently asked questions about Health and Safety Code 11357 HS, California’s marijuana laws for possession:

 - 1. Penalties for Marijuana Possession Crimes after Prop 64 (Health and Safety Code 11357 HS)